 - How to back up your photos safely

-Now, before you call us out for posting something obviously dumb, hear us out.
-Most modern smartphones do not actually delete your photos when you select the delete option.
-Instead, they transfer the deleted images to a temporary folder (usually named Recycle bin/Trash bin/ Recently deleted) where they are kept for a limited amount of time (usually 30 days) before being automatically deleted - this time for good.
+Now, before you call us out for posting something obvious, hear us out.
+Most modern smartphones do not actually erase your photos when you select the Delete option.
+Instead, they transfer the deleted images to a temporary folder (usually named Recycle bin/Trash/Recently deleted) where they are kept for a limited amount of time (usually 30 days) before being automatically deleted - this time for good.

 In case you only recently deleted the photo, chances are, you will find it in this folder.
 The steps to access the Recycle bin changes from one device to another.
-But you will mostly find it within your phone's (Gallery/Photos) app.
+But you will mostly find it within your phone's Gallery or Photos app.
 On Samsung phones, for example, you can access Recycle bin within the Gallery settings (check screenshots).

 In case you are sure the images have been deleted even from the Recycle bin, things get tricky and chances of recovering deleted photos become slimmer.
 This is mostly got to do with Google's updated security and privacy mechanisms for Android - including new initiatives like Scoped storage that restrict apps from accessing folders that are not their own.

 Anyway, let us now look at what options you are left with.

 There are several apps that claim to recover deleted pictures on Android smartphones.
 While many of them do not work, we did find partial success with a software called DiskDigger photo recovery.
 DiskDigger was also a bit less intrusive when it came to serving up ads, too.
 Do note, however, that the tool works better on rooted phones.
 You can try to recover deleted photos without rooting but results could vary.
 But there is no harm in trying.

 Anyway, first head to the Play Store and grab DiskDigger photo recovery and then run the app.